-CODE: ISSUE:

-Traffic congestion issues will increase as residential development continues unless improvements are made.

-Prepare a detailed analysis of traffic congestion and signalization on primary corridors

-The bypass serves the industrial park but also funnels potential visitors away from downtown attractions

-Develop attractive gateway signage on bypass to welcome visitors into downtown

-Roads are in needs of maintenance and upgrades, but funding is an issue.

-- a.
-Develop a priority list of streets to pave. - b.
-Compete aggressively for state transportation maintenance funds (LMIG) - c.
+CODE: ISSUE: Traffic congestion issues will increase as residential development continues unless Τ1 improvements are made.
+The need or opportunity is to: Prepare a detailed analysis of traffic congestion and signalization on primary corridors Τ2 ISSUE: The bypass serves the industrial park but also funnels potential visitors away from downtown attractions The need or opportunity is to: Develop attractive gateway signage on bypass to welcome visitors into downtown T3 ISSUE: Roads are in needs of maintenance and upgrades, but funding is an issue.
+The need or opportunity is to: a.
+Develop a priority list of streets to pave. b.
+Compete aggressively for state transportation maintenance funds (LMIG) c.
 Plan TSPLOST as an alternative to property taxes with other governments in Polk County.

-Sidewalks need ADA compliance, particularly on College Street and Cave Spring Street

-- a.
-Develop list of sidewalk ADA compliance needs - b.
-Implement a phased approach to ADA standards of accessibility for sidewalks

-Pedestrian and bicycle connectivity between and around schools needs to be improved.

-Apply to the GDOT Safe Routes to School Program with assistance from NWGRC
+ISSUE: Τ4 Sidewalks need ADA compliance, particularly on College Street and Cave Spring Street The need or opportunity is to: a.
+Develop list of sidewalk ADA compliance needsb.
+Implement a phased approach to ADA standards of accessibility for sidewalks ISSUE: T 5 Pedestrian and bicycle connectivity between and around schools needs to be improved.
+The need or opportunity is to: Apply to the GDOT Safe Routes to School Program with assistance from NWGRC

-The Silver Comet trail is a great asset but overall bike- and pedestrian- friendly features in the rest of the city are needed, including routes from Welcome Center to other attractions to allow for the safety and enjoyment of bikers once they exit the trail.

-- a.
-Develop a Biking and Pedestrian Plan for city - b.
-Work with GDOT to develop bicycle lanes as part of scheduled maintenance and upgrades

-T7 GDOT has planned upgrades on Main Street, but communication with that agency is difficult

-Work toward better communication with GDOT using NWGRC transportation planning staff regarding state transportation projects

-T 8 Aging and Deteriorating bridge infrastructure needs replacing

-Replace bridge on SR1BU/US 27 at Cedar Creek tributary in Cedartown.
+Τ6 ISSUE: The Silver Comet trail is a great asset but overall bike- and pedestrian- friendly features in the rest of the city are needed, including routes from Welcome Center to other attractions to allow for the safety and enjoyment of bikers once they exit the trail.
+The need or opportunity is to: a.
+Develop a Biking and Pedestrian Plan for city b.
+Work with GDOT to develop bicycle lanes as part of scheduled maintenance and upgrades ISSUE: Τ7 GDOT has planned upgrades on Main Street, but communication with that agency is difficult The need or opportunity is to: Work toward better communication with GDOT using NWGRC transportation planning staff regarding state transportation projects Т8 Aging and Deteriorating bridge infrastructure needs replacing The need or opportunity is to: Replace bridge on SR1BU/US 27 at Cedar Creek tributary in Cedartown.